You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 I mean, it's like an unwritten rule that you don't come in like this.

-It is supposed to leave your political agenda's kind of at the door.
+You suppose to leave your political agenda is kind of at the door.

-Well, other than the the comedians who who the entertainers, they they they can, you know, go wherever they want to go.
+Well, other than the comedians who are the entertainers, they can go wherever they want to go.

 So they were all disappointed in there.